Skip to content

 Turn a PoFile back into Gettext PO textstringify_po

-Merge fresh extracted gettext messages into an existing Gettext PO filemerge_catalog
+Merge fresh extracted Gettext messages into an existing Gettext PO filemerge_catalog

 Read a Gettext PO or NDJSON catalog into the higher-level canonical catalog modelparse_catalog